julianperrott/WowClassicGrindBot/README.md

 ![Goals](https://raw.githubusercontent.com/julianperrott/WowClassicGrindBot/master/images/actionsComponent.png)

-# Recording a path
+# Recording a Path

 Various path are needed by the bot:

-Path to run when grinding (PathFilename in root of class files)
+The path to run when grinding (PathFilename in root of class files).

-Path from the spirit healer to the grind path.
-(SpiritPathFilename in root of class files)
+The path from the spirit healer to the grind path.
+(SpiritPathFilename in root of class files):

     "PathFilename": "16_LochModan.json",
     "SpiritPathFilename": "16_LochModan_Spirithealer.json",
     "PathThereAndBack": true,
     "PathReduceSteps": false,

-Short path to get to the vendor/repairer when there are obstacles close to them (PathFilename withing NPC task)
+The short path to get to the vendor/repairer when there are obstacles close to them (PathFilename withing NPC task):

     {
         "Name": "Sell",